 - Carry out the work assigned in each sprint to guide the project toward completion

-- Be transparent about progress and potential issues during the daily scrum meetings, where each team member explains what they have done so far and what they plan to do next
+- Be transparent about progress and potential issues during the daily Scrum meetings, where each team member explains what they have done so far and what they plan to do next

-How should scrum teams plan work to be performed within sprints?
+How should Scrum teams plan work to be performed within sprints?

 As the name implies, sprints help facilitate speed.
 By tackling work in an incremental fashion, your team will avoid the productivity slump that usually occurs midway through projects due to dwindling motivation or poor teamwork.

-To get the maximum benefits from the scrum framework, scrum teams must be thoughtful and deliberate about how they plan their sprints.
+To get the maximum benefits from the Scrum framework, Scrum teams must be thoughtful and deliberate about how they plan their sprints.

-To this end, product owners are responsible for creating the scrum backlog, which lists every element of the project, as well as its resource requirements, time estimations, and level of complexity.
+To this end, product owners are responsible for creating the Scrum backlog, which lists every element of the project, as well as its resource requirements, time estimations, and level of complexity.
 Then, he or she will prioritize each item in the backlog into different sprints.

-The main idea is that by the end of each sprint, the scrum team will produce valuable, usable deliverables.
-If the scrum team is building an app, each sprint might produce a new, fully functional feature that users can begin using.
+The main idea is that by the end of each sprint, the Scrum team will produce valuable, usable deliverables.
+If the Scrum team is building an app, each sprint might produce a new, fully functional feature that users can begin using.
 If the team is creating a marketing campaign, the first sprint might produce a landing page while the second finishes LinkedIn ads.

 Whatever your project is, if you care about speed, the first key is effective prioritization.
 The second is optimal collaboration.
-In the daily scrum meetings, after each sprint, and everything in between, each member of the scrum team must communicate routinely on progress, be proactive about solving issues, and take accountability for their role.
+In the daily Scrum meetings, after each sprint, and everything in between, each member of the Scrum team must communicate routinely on progress, be proactive about solving issues, and take accountability for their role.

-What solutions do I need to manage a scrum team?
+What solutions do I need to manage a Scrum team?

-Having tools that facilitate teamwork, allow you to visualize work and progress, and stay on top of tasks and priorities within each sprint is essential to managing a scrum team effectively.
+Having tools that facilitate teamwork, allow you to visualize work and progress, and stay on top of tasks and priorities within each sprint is essential to managing a Scrum team effectively.

-Traditional project management software falls far short of the needed capabilities to effectively lead scrum.
+Traditional project management software falls far short of the needed capabilities to effectively lead Scrum.
 While they might allow you to list deadlines or prioritize tasks, the vast majority of project management tools don’t offer features for visualizing progress, communicating with teammates, sharing files and information, or automating routine tasks.

-Are you ready to seamlessly sail through sprints?
+Is your Scrum team ready to seamlessly sail through sprints?